-Enable Logpush to New Relic · Cloudflare Logs docs
+Enable Logpush to New Relic

 Once connected, Cloudflare lists New Relic as a connected service under Logs > Logpush.
 Edit or remove connected services from here.

-Only roles with Cloudflare Log Share edit permissions can read and configure Logpush jobs because job configurations may contain sensitive information.
+Manage via APIOnly roles with Cloudflare Log Share edit permissions can read and configure Logpush jobs because job configurations may contain sensitive information.
 Ensure Log Share permissions are enabled, before attempting to read or configure a Logpush job.

 1. Create a job